skip to content

 • Stanley Ka (PhD student); Functional fibre printing for biointerface

-• Joshua Weygant (PhD student); Organ-on-a-chip
+• Joshua Weygant (PhD student, co-supervised with Emma Rawlins); Organ-on-a-chip

 • Shuyu Lyu (PhD student); Biohybrid systems